-The Upper School policy for completing homework is as follows:
+The Upper School policy for completing assignments / homework is as follows:

-- Daily assignments or assignments due within a few days must be turned in on the due date to receive maximum credit when scored.
+- Daily assignments must be turned in on the due date to receive maximum credit when scored.
 A late assignment will receive a deduction for being turned in late.
 Assignments not turned in will receive a grade of 0%. - There are no extensions on long-term assignments such as Science Fair projects and research papers, which are completed over several weeks and involve multiple steps.
 These will be due on the day the student returns from an absence.

 Parents will be notified, and a conference may be required, if a student displays a pattern of chronic late and/or missing classwork/homework.
-An improvement plan will be constructed and implemented to address this behavior which may include interventions that require attendance in the study center, missing recess, utilization of after-school tutoring, etc.
+An improvement plan will be constructed and implemented to address this behavior which may include interventions, missing recess, utilization of after-school tutoring, etc.